Formaldehyde in Wrinkle-Free Shirts: A City Worker's Nightmare

 • Wash new shirts before wearing — this can sometimes reduce residual formaldehyde levels

-• Choose untreated or organic cotton alternatives — increasingly available from UK retailers, and consider how dry cleaning chemicals may add another layer of chemical exposure
+• Choose untreated or organic cotton alternatives — increasingly available from UK retailers

 • Look for OEKO-TEX certified garments — this certification indicates testing for harmful substances